Follow

 1. Mauveine

-In 1856, 18-year-old English chemist William Henry Perkin tried to create a synthetic substitute for quinine, known for its anti-malarial effects.
-He mixed aniline from coal tar with other chemicals, hoping to find an alternative.
-Although his experiment failed, it produced a dark purple substance dissolved in water and alcohol.
-When he dipped a piece of silk into it, Perkin discovered its dyeing properties, leading to the creation of the first synthetic dye, mauveine.
+In 1856, an 18-year-old English chemist, William Henry Perkin, set out to create a synthetic substitute for quinine, a well-known treatment for malaria.
+While experimenting, he combined aniline (derived from coal tar) with other chemicals, aiming for a medical breakthrough.
+Instead of quinine, his experiment resulted in a dark purple substance that dissolved in both water and alcohol.
+Curious, Perkin dipped a piece of silk into the mixture and was amazed to discover its strong dyeing properties.
+This accidental discovery led to the invention of the world’s first synthetic dye, famously known as mauveine.

 2. The Post-it